What is cat insurance?

 How pet insurance for cats works

-There are three types of pet insurance which cat insurance falls into: accident-only, accident and illness and comprehensive policies.
+Generally, there are three types of pet insurance for cats: accident-only, accident and illness and comprehensive policies.

 Accident-only pet insurance

-This is the most basic form of pet insurance and provides coverage for accidents and emergencies only.
-For example, if your cat is injured or is bitten by a snake, this form of insurance may help to cover some or all of the costs associated with emergency surgery.
+This is the most basic form of pet insurance, providing cover for accidents and emergencies only.
+For example, if your cat is injured or is bitten by a snake, accident-only cover may help to subsidise some or all of the costs associated with emergency surgery.

 Accident and illness pet insurance